 Maybe Grann could have looked up some studies on increased family violence during Christmastime and played up that angle.
 Or what about the money issues at Christmas, non working dad, working mom.
 Poor.
 Has that ever caused stress within a family?
 Have fathers "without motive" murdered their children under those circumstances?
 Or under much less stress?
 Or have father's with known, violent tendencies ever murdered their children?
 It's not uncommon for violent people to murder, with no motive.
 They're just mean.

 Could Grann so speculate?
-No. Grann, for the defense.
+Of course not.
+Grann/Zwick , for the defense.

 But Grann did buy it, hook, line and sinker, that anti death penalty claims are failsafe.
 Why?
-Because he only wants to show how fallible the death penalty is.
-It may not be true, but, it's good anti death penalty theater.
+Because Grann only wants to show how fallible the death penalty is.
+It may be false, but, it's good anti death penalty theater.

-The anti death penalty, non fact checked literature told Grann what he wanted to hear, so, why fact check it?
+The anti death penalty, non fact checked literature told Grann/Zwick what they wanted to hear, so, why fact check it?
 Credibility?
+What for?
 Grann, anti death penalty activist.

 Many reporters, blindly parrot these same anti death penalty morsels of nonsense, below A-E, without fact checking.
-So travels Grann.
+So travels Grann, as detailed:

 (A) Grann says "Since 1976, more than a hundred and thirty people on death row have been exonerated."